Benjamin15122/moon-flask/pages/tianxiaogu/index.md

     * Currently only support tracing events like method entry/exit, object allocation, object moving by GC (for identifying objects in the log).
 * [MiniTracingForAndroidART](http://lab.artemisprojects.org/tianxiaogu/mini-tracing-for-art)
     * This project extends the built-in trace mechanism of Android ART by supporting logging Field Read/Written events.
-    * Obviously, it is an experimantal extension and I only add 170 lines of code.
 * [myblog](http://lab.artemisprojects.org/tianxiaogu/myblog)
     * A quite simple blog system built on top of `flask`, `SQLAlchemy`, `bootstrap`, `font-awesome` and many open source plugins.
     * It is simple as I almost do no customization on the style.
-    * It can be deployed on Sina App Engine, a cheap PaaS cloud in China.
 * [web-crawler](http://lab.artemisprojects.org/tianxiaogu/web-crawler)
     * A simple crawler based on selenium